Mikaburrie/txrx-chip-project/README.md

 ## Digital Transmitter/Receiver

-The digital transmitter/receiver transfers up to 400 bits per second; is highly susceptible to noise.
+The digital transmitter/receiver transfers up to 400 bits per second, but it is highly susceptible to noise.

 The protocol (shown below) consists of four sequential parts: